maplibre/awesome-maplibre/README.md

 - [TravelerMap.net](http://travelermap.net), a website which allows to explore National Parks
 - [The Wikipedia app for Android](https://github.com/wikimedia/apps-android-wikipedia) uses to display articles with coordinates.
 - [Queering the Map](https://www.queeringthemap.com) ([Code](https://github.com/radical-data/queering-the-map)) - A crowd-sourced platform for anonymously pinning queer experiences on a global map.
+- [OpenHistoricalMap](https://www.openhistoricalmap.org/) – collaborative project to map the history of the world in detail, powered by MapLibre with maplibre-gl-leaflet